Dreamblade: Formats

 Constructed - Each player brings their premade warband of miniatures to the event.
 A warband must have no more than 16 miniatures and players may not use more than 3 of the same miniature.

 Sealed Box - Players make a warband out of the miniatures they received from booster packs given out to each player as part of the tournament.
 If using three boosters, the warbands must have no more than 16 miniatures, as in constructed play.
 If using two boosters, the warbands must have no more than 12 miniatures, and once during the game at the start of the turn a player may take the miniatures in their graveyard and put them back in their reserves.
 (This is called the "refresh" rule.)

 Booster Draft - Players assemble in groups, ideally consisting of 4 players each.
 Each group is called a "pod".
 Within each pod, boosters are opened one at a time, and players draft a single miniature from that booster, before passing the remainder to the next player in turn.
 This format can be done with either two or three boosters, and the maximum warband size requirements and "refresh" rule for two-booster format are the same as with Sealed Box.

 Events

 Edge - These were events held at local stores, and offered promotional alternate-paint miniatures as prizes.

 1K - These were larger tournaments where the total prize awarded was $1000.
 The 1st-place winner received $500, 2nd place received $300, and 3rd and 4th places received $100 each.

 10K - These were much larger international events where the total prize awarded was $10,000.
 The 1st-place winner earned $2000.

 Championship - This event, which required qualification through earning enough points at other events, offered $50,000 in total prizes.
 The 1st-place winner earned $10,000.
 On August 19, 2007, at Gen Con, Ben Stoll won the only "Dream Series Championship" ever held.

-Wizards of the Coast no longer supports these programs, though independent tournament organizers may still sanction non-premier Dreamblade tournaments.
+Wizards of the Coast no longer supports these programs; independent tournament organizers could still sanction non-premier Dreamblade tournaments for some time afterwards but these have also been discontinued.